FeeeDz/ctf.0xl4ugh_leaky_pipe/README.md

 gs             0x0                 0
 ```
 We see that the RBP register is overwritten with the hex value 41 that means "A" as we given in input and the RIP register now points at <code>0x555555555295</code> with offset <code> <main+252> </code> <br>
+Now we have analyzed the binary.
+Let's go to write the exploit.
+First we need to calculate the offset that is 32 bytes + 8 bytes to overflow the RBP register.